Smithfield, Queensland: Education

-Smithfield State High School is a government secondary (7-12) school for boys and girls on O'Brien Road.
+The school is a government secondary (7-12) school for boys and girls on O'Brien Road.
 In 2018, the school had an enrolment of 1,122 students with 99 teachers (96 full-time equivalent) and 48 non-teaching staff (37 full-time equivalent).
 It includes a special education program.

+Newman Catholic College is a secondary (7-12) school for boys and girls on the Cairns campus of James Cook University in Smithfield.
+It opened in 2022 for Year 7 enrolments.
+By 2027, the college will be providing Years 7 to 12 education.

 There are no primary schools in Smithfield.
 The nearest government primary schools are Carvonica State School in neighbouring Carvonica to the south, Trinity Beach State School in neighbouring Trinity Beach to the north and Yorkeys Knob State School in neighbouring Yorkeys Knob to the east.

 The Cairns Campus of James Cook University is in Smithfield.